wlcr/sn-fotf/studio/STUDIO-SEO-INTEGRATION.md

-# Studio SEO Integration Plan
+# Studio SEO Integration - COMPLETED ✅

-This document outlines the plan to integrate our comprehensive SEO testing system directly into the Sanity Studio interface.
+This document outlines the completed integration of our comprehensive SEO testing system directly into the Sanity Studio interface.

-## 🎯 **Goal**
+## 🎯 **Goal - ACHIEVED**

-Enable content managers to run real SEO tests from within the Studio and see actionable reporting without needing terminal access.
+Content managers can now run real SEO tests from within the embedded Studio and see actionable reporting without needing terminal access.

 ## 🏗️ **Architecture Overview**